jcervas/class-cmu-84-721/Notes/Neither Liberal Nor Conservative/readme.md

 The question of whether the public is "ideologically innocent" or not isn't just an academic debate; it has profound implications for democratic governance.
 If the public is largely disconnected from ideological reasoning, it raises questions about the functioning of democracy itself.
 Are voters making informed decisions?
 What are the implications for policy?

-# Summary of Chapter on Philip Converse's Analysis of American Public Opinion

-## Introduction
+# Chapter 1: Converse’s Claim

 The chapter provides an in-depth analysis of Philip Converse's study on the structure and stability of political opinions within the American electorate.